 The federal government and the state AG have also been active in enforcing antitrust law North Carolina.
 Most recently, in June 2016, the Department of Justice filed a civil suit in federal court in North Carolina against Carolinas Healthcare System (Atrium Health), alleging that the provider uses anticompetitive, illegal anti-steering clauses in its contracts with insurers, which prohibit commercial health insurers in the Charlotte area from offering patients financial benefits to use less-expensive healthcare services offered by CHS’s competitors.
 The case settled when Defendants agreed to end their anticompetitive practices.

 2020 Legislative Session: 5/13/2020 - 7/3/2020 (2019-2020 term). *Current session bill updates are ongoing.
 Check back weekly for updates.

-FY 2018-2019 BUDGETNorth Carolina enacts budgets on a two-year cycle, beginning July 1 of each odd-numbered year.
-North Carolina’s new Biennial Budget will take effect on July 1, 2017 and is valid through June 30, 2019.
-To view North Carolina’s FY 2018-2019 Budget, click here.
+STATE BUDGETNorth Carolina enacts budgets on a two-year cycle, beginning July 1 of each odd-numbered year and valid through June 30 of the following odd-numbered year.